 Chris Tait is a second year M.P.H. student in Epidemiology at the Mailman School of Public Health, Columbia University.
 He received a Bachelor of Science in Human Biology, Health & Society from Cornell University in 2011 while pursuing minors in French Studies and Exercise Science.
 Chris has worked as an English teacher in Lyon, France where he began his journey into the world of public health.
 He developed an anti-smoking/smoking cessation program for French middle school students while advocating for improved physical activity in schools within the French Ministry of Education.
 His research interests are in chronic disease epidemiology with a strong focus in analytical approaches to public health.
 Chris is currently conducting research on the prevalence of multiple chronic disease risk factors in specific populations across low-middle income countries.
 He is also working with a research team in Mauritius in designing a randomized controlled trial with interventions combating the high prevalence of diabetes in this developing nation.
 Follow him on Twitter @CeeTait.
 Email him at email@example.com.

 Larkin Callaghan received her doctoral and master’s degrees in Health & Behavior Studies from Columbia, with a program focus in public health education and specialization in women’s and adolescent health.
 Her dissertation explored the associations between high-risk sexual behaviors, disordered eating, violence and victimization, substance abuse, and depression and suicidal behavior among adolescent girls.
-She has worked as a program analyst at UCSF Benioff Children’s Hospital, at the San Francisco AIDS Foundation, as an independent consultant for health and education organizations, and in research roles on various studies including the uptake of the HPV vaccine.
-Her writing has appeared on various sites including Sociological Images, Jezebel, and About-Face, she has been featured as an adolescent health commentator on television and radio, and she currently works as a United Nations Correspondent covering global health, social and gender issues in developing countries.
-Larkin completed her BA in Gender Studies at the University of Southern California, where she interned at the Feminist Majority Foundation, complementing her passion for reproductive rights and advocacy.
-Her research interests include social and behavioral epidemiology, women’s and adolescent reproductive health, health policy, and gender disparities (including among transgender and gender non-conforming individuals) in disease and access to care.
+She has worked as an analyst at UCSF Benioff Children’s Hospital, at the San Francisco AIDS Foundation, as an independent consultant for global health groups, in research roles on various studies including the uptake of the HPV vaccine, and as a United Nations Correspondent covering global health, social and gender issues in developing countries.
+Her writing has appeared on Sociological Images, Jezebel, and About-Face, she has been featured as an adolescent health commentator on television and radio.
+Larkin completed her B.A. in Gender Studies at the University of Southern California.
+Her research interests include social and behavioral epidemiology, reproductive health, global health, and gender disparities in disease and access to care.
+She currently manages the education and training programs at the Center for Innovation in Global Health at the Stanford University School of Medicine, overseeing multiple fellowships, rotation sites, residency programs and international research partnerships in 14 countries throughout Africa, Asia and Latin America.
 Follow her on Twitter @LarkinCallaghan.
-Email her at email@example.com.
+Email her at firstname.lastname@example.org.

 Arti Virkud completed her M.P.H. in Epidemiology at Columbia in 2013.
 Arti graduated from Massachusetts Institute of Technology in 2011 with a Bachelor of Science in Neuroscience and minor in Public Policy.
 She has worked at several neuroscience research labs and currently has two publications exploring advances in understanding neurological disorders.
 Follow her on Twitter @Virkud.
 Email her at email@example.com.